 Norway will probably be the next country to roll out the system nationwide.

 - The main physical changes to the tracks include removing the red-green signal posts and upgrading the technology installed in the tracks, so it can communicate with the ERTMS computer inside the train – with no human involvement needed.

 - Originally, ERTMS was developed for the French TGV and other high-speed trains, but Ramboll and its consortium partners are building a more modern version into the first two test tracks in southern Zealand and northern Jutland.

 - Concurrently with the physical implementation process, the consortium also sent several thousands of rail employees on training and skills-upgrading courses.
-The Danish rollout of the system is expected to be completed in 2021.

 Written by Michael Rothenborg.